mreider/there-and-back.org/content/people/pete-reider/_index.md

 Pete wrote this for the back cover of his book Stepping Stones a few years before his death on August 13, 2015.

+The stories in his book are available below.

 Pete's obituary is at [www.legacy.com/us/obituaries/sfgate/name/arthur-reider-obituary?id=16690573](https://www.legacy.com/us/obituaries/sfgate/name/arthur-reider-obituary?id=16690573)